Priesthood Restoration Site

 The Priesthood Restoration Site, formally known as the Aaronic Priesthood Restoration Site, is a historic site located in Oakland Township, Susquehanna County, Pennsylvania, United States.
-Due to its historical significance to Mormonism, the site is owned and operated by the Church of Jesus Christ of Latter-day Saints (LDS Church).
-The site comprises property once owned, and lived on, by Joseph Smith and is the spot where Latter Day Saints believe the resurrected John the Baptist conferred the Aaronic priesthood upon Smith and Oliver Cowdery in 1829.
-In September 2015, the church dedicated the site, which includes a visitors' center and meetinghouse, monuments, and the reconstructed homes of Smith and the Hale family.
+The site comprises property once owned by Joseph Smith, and is the spot where Latter Day Saints believe the resurrected John the Baptist conferred the Aaronic priesthood upon Smith and Oliver Cowdery in 1829.

+In the 1940s, the Church of Jesus Christ of Latter-day Saints (LDS Church) began purchasing the properties in the area which had formerly belonged to Smith and his father-in-law, Isaac Hale.
+A monument commemorating the priesthood restoration was added by the church in June 1960.
+In September 2015, following an extensive development project, a church-operated visitors' center and meetinghouse, monuments, and the reconstructed homes of Smith and the Hale family were dedicated.

 History

 In December 1827, Smith and his wife, Emma, moved to the area, hoping to escape persecution experienced in Palmyra, New York.
-After arriving, the Smiths purchased 13.5 acre from Emma's father, Issac Hale.
+After arriving, the Smiths purchased 13.5 acre from Emma's father, Isaac Hale.
 In Smith's day, the property was located in the Harmony Township of Susquehanna County; when the Oakland Township was incorporated in 1853, it included the land in question.
 Emma had been raised in Harmony, and many of her family members lived in the area.
 Her brother, Jesse Hale, had constructed a three-room frame home which the Smiths purchased and had moved onto their property.

 While living in the home, the Smith's first child, Alvin, was born and died.
 Alvin is buried just east of the historic site in the McKune Cemetery.

-According to Mormon histories, a large portion of the Book of Mormon was translated by Smith while living in the home.
-According to Smith, the Aaronic priesthood was restored to him and Cowdery on May 15, 1829, somewhere in the woods near the home.
+According to Mormon history, a large portion of the Book of Mormon was translated by Smith while living in the home.
+Smith stated that the Aaronic priesthood was restored to him and Cowdery on May 15, 1829, somewhere in the woods near the home.
 After being given the priesthood by John the Baptist by the laying on of hands, the two men baptized each other in the nearby Susquehanna River.
 Following the baptisms, they ordained each other to the Aaronic priesthood.
+Soon after, Smith said the Melchizedek priesthood was restored to him and Cowdery somewhere nearby.

 The Smith family left the area and their home, moving to Fayette, New York, in August 1830.
 In 1919, the home lived in by the Smiths was destroyed by fire.